+Cervical dysplasia is caused by a sexually transmitted virus.
+The virus is called the human papillomavirus (HPV).
 This virus causes abnormal changes in the cells of the cervix.
 The most significant cervical change would be cancer.

 There are different types of HPV.
 The risk of cervical disease may be high or low depending on the type of HPV.

 Factors that may increase your chance of cervical dysplasia include:

 There are often no apparent symptoms with cervical dysplasia.
 Cervical changes are found through screening tests.